open-education-api/specification/docs/home.md

 * Securely check exam results.*
 * And more…

 \* To protect personal data such as exam results and timetables, it is advisable to use an authorization server that supports OAuth 2.0 in combination with SURFconext.
-These security measurements are not included in the OOAPI, but their use is supported.
+These security measurements are not included in the OOAPI, but their use is advised.

 ## Benefits for web-development team